Why Luang Namtha is Laos’ Best-Kept Secret Treasure?

 By Train (Lao - China Railway)

-After arriving in Muang Xai, you can also take a shared minivan or bus to Luang Namtha, which will take an additional 2 to 3 hours.
+From Muang Xai, you can take a minibus or shared bus to Luang Namtha, which will take an extra 2 to 3 hours.

 >>> Don't miss out: How to get to Laos?